Keyboard shortcuts

 1. Pause inside bestScore.

-2. Watch how best changes as you loop through scores.
+2. Watch scoreLength and how best changes as you loop through scores.

 3. Decide what should happen when scores is empty.